bcgov/smk-cli/docs/edit-layer.md

 #### Title

 `Title` is a text box containing the displayed title of your parameter.
-This title is displayed to the user and it's recommended to use a concise, but informative title describing what detail the user is expected to provide to the query.
+This title is displayed to the user.
+It is recommended to use a concise but informative title describing what detail the user is expected to provide to the query.

 #### Default Value

-`Default Value` is the pre-set default value that will be supplied to this parameter so users do not have to fill in or select the parameter. `Constant` types required a default, but other types do not.
+`Default Value` is the preset default value that will be supplied to this parameter so users do not have to fill in or select the parameter. `Constant` types require a default, but other types do not.

 ### Operator

-Below the `Parameter` listing and `Add New Parameter` button is a dropdown select box for choosing your queries Operator.
+Below the `Parameter` listing and `Add New Parameter` button is a dropdown select box for choosing your query's Operator.

 The Operator defines the method of query, and contains three options: